-- 1. Write $-\beta N[f_h] = [\ln Z_h]$ using the Taylor expansion of the $\ln Z$, where the square brackets indicate the average over the quenched random variables. - 2.
-Write the replicated partition function Z^n for integer n. - 3.
-Compute its average over the random fields $\{h_i\}$. - 4.
-Use the Hubbard-Stratonovich identity or Gaussian decoupling to decouple the site interaction (that is to say, to render the ferromagnetic term in the exponential one in which a sum over a single site index appears).
-Note that the site interaction has been traded for a replica interaction.
+- 1. Write $-\beta N[f_h] = [\ln Z_h]$ using the Taylor expansion of the $\ln Z_h$, where the square brackets indicate the average over the quenched random variables for the Hamiltonian in Eq.
+(3). - 2.
+Write the replicated partition function Z_h^n for integer n. - 3.
+Compute its average over the random fields $\{\eta_i\}$. - 4.
+Have you introduced an interaction between the replicas by averaging over the fields? - 5.
+What is the role played by the ferromagnetic term until this point? - 6.
+To go beyond, we will change the ferromagnetic interaction from the nearest neighbour (finite dimensional) one to the fully connected one (we are changing the miscroscopic model to make it Curie-Weiss-like).
+Use then the Hubbard-Stratonovich (HS) identity or Gaussian decoupling to decouple the site interaction (that is to say, to render the ferromagnetic term in the exponential one in which a sum over a single site index appears).
+Note that the one needs to use one HS identity per replica and that after performing the trick, the site interaction has been traded for a replica interaction.